 While flooding probably poses more frequent damage to your home and its contents, few things send a chill up the spines of homeowners like power outages and electrical surges.
 One of the best and simplest rules of thunderstorm safety is keeping working flashlights with spare batteries on hand to avoid accidents when the lights go out.
 Another easy (though often overlooked) rule of thunderstorm safety is unplugging all electronic equipment that is plugged directly into wall sockets during an outage.
 All electronic appliances, from televisions to computers to microwave ovens, can be damaged or ruined by electrical surges associated with storms.
 It’s best to only leave one lamp plugged in to avoid problems from a power surge when the power comes back on.
 Of course, you can also protect your electronic equipment by plugging it into surge protecting power strips with surge protectors.

-Need to find a pro for your Storm Damage?Find Pros
+Ready to start your Storm Damage?Find Pros

 Thunderstorm Protection Against High Winds